ayushichoudhary-19/finivesta-demo/README.md

 1. 🌐 **Interactive Design:** The website provides an interactive user experience with smooth navigation and dynamic content.

-2. 📱 **Responsive Layout:** Built with Bootstrap, the website adapts to various screen sizes, ensuring a consistent user experience on desktops, tablets, and mobile devices.
+2. 📱 **Responsive Layout:** The website adapts to various screen sizes, ensuring a consistent user experience on desktops, tablets, and mobile devices.

 3. 🎪 **Event Carousel:** Engage your audience with event carousels that display multiple images and information about upcoming workshops and events.